Auspicious wedding dates: Hindu culture

-In Hindu culture, Akshaya Tritiya is viewed as one of the foremost auspicious wedding dates, of which there are many.
-In Hindu Vedic astrology, a couple should first determine each other’s zodiac signs.
+For Hindu wedding, Akshaya Tritiya is viewed as one of the foremost auspicious wedding dates, of which there are many.
+In Hindu Vedic astrology, a couple should first determine each other's zodiac signs.
 In addition to aiding them in the search for an auspicious wedding date, it will help them to further understand each other, as each sign has its own meaning and character.
-An aiding astrologer will first determine the groom’s astrological position in relation to the moon, then he will do the same for the bride in relation to the sun.
+An aiding astrologer will first determine the groom's astrological position in relation to the moon, then he will do the same for the bride in relation to the sun.
 In light of that data, he is able to give the couple lucky times and dates for their wedding.
 Inauspicious dates are determined in light of certain circumstances, such as getting married in a court.
 Birthdays can be times of trial, so they are recommended to be avoided.

 Chinese culture

 In Chinese culture, auspicious wedding dates are typically found by numerological analysis of the date in the Chinese calendar.
 Some modern sources also apply numerological analysis to the date as given by the Gregorian calendar.
-Another way to determine an auspicious wedding date in Chinese culture is to start with the espoused’s Zodiac animal sign, distinguished by their respective years of birth.
+Another way to determine an auspicious wedding date in Chinese culture is to start with the espoused's Zodiac animal sign, distinguished by their respective years of birth.
 To start, the couple must not get married in a year of the animal with which theirs conflict.
 The couple may not be of the same Zodiac animal but will likely be similar enough to distinguish the years in which they can marry.
 Some couples eliminate months that will clash with their Zodiac animals.
 The next step is to set a time period in which the couple might like to marry in and eliminate all inauspicious days within this period.
 These days include Year Breaker days (the branch of the year clashes with the branch of the day), Month Breaker days (the branch of the month clashes with the branch of the day), and Personal Clash Day (the branch of the couples' years of birth clash with the branch of the day).
 There are other inauspicious days, such as the "Four Extinct and Four Departure Days", the Impoverish or No Wealth days; the couple is allowed to decide for themselves if they are to eliminate these days, as well.
 From that point, the couple may eliminate further dates with the 12 Day Officers method.
 Advanced couples even eliminate dates by the stars (or energy) that influence the day.